newanimeshows/new-working-bot/README.md

-start - Start the bot or get posts. batch - Create a link for more than one post. genlink - Create a link for one post. customBatch - Create a link for a custom batch of posts. users - View bot statistics. broadcast - Broadcast any message to bot users. stats - Check the bot uptime.
+start - Start the bot or get posts. batch - Create a link for more than one post. genlink - Create a link for one post. custom_batch - Create a link for a custom batch of posts. users - View bot statistics. broadcast - Broadcast any message to bot users. stats - Check the bot uptime.